smcmahon/Products.PloneFormGen/Products/PloneFormGen/README.txt

 Klein's ScriptableFields bundle: http://plone.org/products/scriptablefields/ (automatically loaded if you use buildout or easy_install).

-Five, version 1.2 or later.
-If you have an earlier version of Five and do not wish to upgrade Five, see the note on this in the Installation section below.
+Five, version 1.4 or later.

 Encryption of e-mail requires the Gnu Privacy Guard, GnuPG, also known as gpg.
 See README_GPG.txt for details.